 Children's Peace Monument

 The Children's Peace Monument commemorates the young victims.
-There were 8,387 students in Hiroshima at the time of the bombing who had been mobilized into military support operations, doing factory work, sewing, or working in food production.
+There were 8,387 students who were in Hiroshima at the time of the bombing because they had been mobilized into military support operations, doing factory work, sewing, or working in food production.
 6,907 of them were killed in the bombing.